We absolutely can’t thank you enough.

 However, a news organization’s rankings don’t always tell the whole story, and they should not be solely relied on when making a decision.

 For instance, you may also want to check out the New York State Hospital Profiles provided by the New York State Department of Health.
 This database provides “quality of care measurements” for hospitals throughout the state and allows you to compare those measurements among different hospitals.

 The bottom line: As the University of Michigan study, U.S. News & World Report rankings and New York State Hospital Profiles show, there are clearly differences in the level of care that are provided by different hospitals.
 You should take the time to do some research and find out more about the hospitals in your area.

-Questions to Consider Asking Before You Have Surgery
+Asking Before You Have Surgery

 The field of medicine has advanced beyond our wildest dreams.
 Today, medical professionals are able to treat and repair conditions that were once thought hopeless.
 Still, mistakes happen.
 Unfortunately, medical malpractice may – and too often does – occur in New York and across the country.

 According to a study published in 2012 in the journal, Surgery, some 4,000 “never events” happen each year in the U.S. These are events that should never happen because they are contrary to commonsense medical practices.